Art with Ms. Djordjevic

 Assignment:

-You must photograph 50 frames that focus on light, shadow ,and reflections.
-Think about how to make your compositions interesting using only strong light or reflected imagery.
+You must photograph 50 separate frames that focus on light & shadow.
+Think about how to make your compositions interesting using only strong light.
 You can photograph people, objects, or even just the design that is created by shadows.
 Take multiple images of different designs of light, shadow, or reflection.
 Use your imagination and think about how the final image will look.

 Steps: